LuiseFreese/blog/how-to-use-a custom-connector-in-Power-Automate.md

 * Click **New connection**

-A new pop up window will appear and promt you to **Agree** - you as a user authorize your Spotify app to retrieve data related to your user account - such as the song currently playing.
+A new pop up window will appear and promt us to **Agree** - you as a user authorize your Spotify app to retrieve data related to your user account - such as the song currently playing.

 ![custom connector authorization](https://github.com/LuiseFreese/blog/blob/main/media/how-to-use-custom-connectors-in-powerautomate/cc-authorization.png)